Laminil™ is available in Canada and most of the United States.

 The President, Dr. John Kelly, is an eventer who has written books and articles on topics ranging from whales to radioactive waste.
 After five years as a university professor, Dr. Kelly founded a consulting firm that specialized in managing nuclear materials worldwide.
 He ran the firm for 25 years, and now focuses on training horses and competing in three-day eventing.
 Over the past decade, Dr. Kelly has participated in several pharmaceutical start-ups as an advisor and investor.

 Many have contributed time, resources, and expertise to the development of Laminil.
-University faculty and staff helped Charlie go from test tubes to clinical trials and field studies in developing, testing, and confirming his theory of the laminitis cascade.
+University faculty and staff helped us go from test tubes to clinical trials and field studies in developing, testing, and confirming our theory of the laminitis cascade.
 Friends contributed resources and volunteered their horses in testing the product in development stages.
-Attorneys helped Charlie secure patents.
+Attorneys helped secure patents.
 Our webmaster, who cares for laminitic horses, has contributed countless hours to the Laminil.us website.
 Our compounding pharmacy partner has formulated Laminil products throughout the development process.
 Last and more important, hundreds of horses and their owners and veterinarians have participated in field studies, fortunately, with major benefit to the horses and no toxic effects.
 Now, the challenging work of marketing Laminil and the exciting work of saving horses begins.

 Email